barratt/mapsnotincluded.org/README.md

 ## Special thanks to:
  - [RoboPhred](https://github.com/RoboPhred/oni-save-parser#readme) - Thank you for your  contributions to parsing and understanding ONI saves
  - [Stefan Oltmann](https://stefan-oltmann.de) - Thank you for the web interface to parse ONI saves that was made fully open source
  - [Cairath](https://github.com/Cairath) - Thank you for giving the community such a wonderful tool for years and years with no expectation of payment.
 We hope one day to collaborate directly together!
+Also thank you for your administration of the Discord server and for the guides written for modding ONI!
+ - To [@pardeike](https://github.com/pardeike), creator of [Harmony](https://github.com/pardeike/Harmony), the library that made modding ONI possible.

 # Getting Started